ctrlmaniac/withauthexpresso/README.md

 # With Auth Expreso

-A template for building expressjs and vite fullstack websites with builtin authentication
+A template for building expressjs, vite and prisma fullstack websites with built-in authentication!

 ## Commands